Kristfur/the-fire-pit/TESTING.md

 When a user deletes a booking, the booking is deleted from the database correctly.

-When a user tries to edit a booking that does not exsist, a 404 error is displayed.
+When a user tries to edit a booking that does not exist, a 404 error is displayed.

 When a user (excluding staff) tries to edit a booking that does not belong to them, a 403 error is displayed.